kmatk/KingCountyPricing/README.md

 - 2/Average: influences prices as compared to the previous category by 6%.
 - 3/Good: influences prices as compared to average by 10%.
 - 4/Very Good: influences prices as compared to the average by 24.5%.
-- 5/Excellent: influences prices as compared to the previous category by 28%.
+- 5/Excellent: influences prices as compared to the average by 28%.

  Waterfront Properties influence price by 24% compared to Properities with no Waterfront.